-For example: A worker with restricted manual dexterity who was applying for promotion would be disadvantaged by a written test, so the employer gives that person an oral test instead.
+Example - A worker with restricted manual dexterity who was applying for promotion would be disadvantaged by a written test, so the employer gives that person an oral test instead.

-• Providing a reader or interpreter.
+· Providing a reader or interpreter.

-For example: An employer arranges for a colleague to read hard copy post to a worker with a visual impairment at particular times during the working day.
+Example - An employer arranges for a colleague to read hard copy post to a worker with a visual impairment at particular times during the working day.
 Alternatively, the employer might hire a reader.

-Providing supervision or other support.
+• Providing supervision or other support.

-For example: An employer provides a support worker or arranges help from a colleague, in appropriate circumstances, for someone whose disability leads to uncertainty or lack of confidence.
+Example - An employer provides a support worker or arranges help from a colleague, in appropriate circumstances, for someone whose disability leads to uncertainty or lack of confidence.

-Allowing a disabled worker to take a period of disability leave.
+Allowing you to take a period of disability leave.

-For example: A worker who has cancer needs to undergo treatment and rehabilitation.
+Example - A worker who has cancer needs to undergo treatment and rehabilitation.
 Their employer allows a period of disability leave and permits them to return to their job at the end of this period.

-Participating in supported employment schemes, such as Work Choice.
+• Participating in supported employment schemes, such as Work Choice.

-For example: A person applies for a job as an office assistant after several years of not working because of depression.
+Example - A person applies for a job as an office assistant after several years of not working because of depression.
 They have been participating in a supported employment scheme where they saw the job advertised.
 As a reasonable adjustment the person asks the employer to let them make private phone calls during the working day to a support worker at the scheme.